rhoai-mlops/lab-instructions/docs/7-the-feature-playlist/4-more-pipelines.md

 Because of that, we will materialize all incoming data, and we will do it in an incremental fasion so only the new data gets materialized (based on a timestamp).
 To do this, we can simply modify our ETL pipeline to include a materialization step after the data has been uploaded to S3.

-1. Go to the UI and search for Gimme!
-Gimme!
-Gimme! by Abba.
+1. Go to the UI and search for [Some Song].
 Nothing should show up as we haven't yet added that song to our online feature store.
     ![search-in-ui.png](./images/search-in-ui.png)
 2. Go to your Jupyter Notebook, open up `jukebox/7-feature_store/5-data_pipeline_with_materialize.py` and press the Run button.
     ![run-etl-pipeline.png](./images/run-etl-pipeline.png)